Electromagnetic radiation: Particle model and quantum theory

 As a photon is absorbed by an atom, it excites the atom, elevating an electron to a higher energy level (one that is on average farther from the nucleus).
 When an electron in an excited molecule or atom descends to a lower energy level, it emits a photon of light at a frequency corresponding to the energy difference.
 Since the energy levels of electrons in atoms are discrete, each element and each molecule emits and absorbs its own characteristic frequencies.
 Immediate photon emission is called fluorescence, a type of photoluminescence.
 An example is visible light emitted from fluorescent paints, in response to ultraviolet (blacklight).
 Many other fluorescent emissions are known in spectral bands other than visible light.
 Delayed emission is called phosphorescence.

+Quantum mechanics also governs emission, which is seen when an emitting gas glows due to excitation of the atoms from any mechanism, including heat.
+As electrons descend to lower energy levels, a spectrum is emitted that represents the jumps between the energy levels of the electrons, but lines are seen because again emission happens only at particular energies after excitation.
+An example is the emission spectrum of nebulae.
+Rapidly moving electrons are most sharply accelerated when they encounter a region of force, so they are responsible for producing much of the highest frequency electromagnetic radiation observed in nature.
+These phenomena can be used to detect the composition of gases lit from behind (absorption spectra) and for glowing gases (emission spectra).
+Spectroscopy (for example) determines what chemical elements comprise a particular star.
+Shifts in the frequency of the spectral lines for an element, called a redshift, can be used to determine the star's cosmological distance.

 Wave–particle duality

-The modern theory that explains the nature of light includes the notion of wave–particle duality.
-More generally, the theory states that everything has both a particle nature and a wave nature, and various experiments can be done to bring out one or the other.
-The particle nature is more easily discerned using an object with a large mass.
-A bold proposition by Louis de Broglie in 1924 led the scientific community to realize that matter (e.g. electrons) also exhibits wave–particle duality.